flood-io/flood-chrome-docs/examples/scenario_1_wordpress.md

 This detailed example will show you how to actually build a working Flood Chrome script that uses a variety of different classes to identify objects you would like to interact with in order to successfully simulate a typical business process.

-The example uses a site called 'The Flood Store' - a fictional online shopping store that sells Flood IO branded apparel and other clothing items.
-It is fairly representative of a typical online store that customer's may require to be load tested but is complex enough that using a traditional load test tool such as Jmeter or Gatling requires a lot of work in scripting against.
+The example uses a site called 'The Flood Store' - a fictional online shopping store that sells Flood IO-branded apparel and other clothing items.
+It is fairly representative of a typical online store that customers may require to be load tested but is complex enough that using a traditional load test tool such as Jmeter or Gatling requires a lot of work in scripting against.

 It is built using Wordpress and the Woocommerce plug-in.